yhetman/fuzzy_output_systems/README.md

 # fuzzy inference system
-Aim: to make graphics of the fuzzy output systems with the help of MATLAB
+Aim: to make graphics of the fuzzy inference systems with the help of MATLAB